mondoo/Clove/Scape/Scape.Membrane/README.md

-Membrane is a C++ library that wraps Stem in a C like way.
-Allowing C# to call it's functions in a /P:invoke style
+Scape.Membrane is a C++ library that wraps Stem to make it possible to use it with C# and p/invoke.